oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 ## Introduction

-This lab uses the Interactive Report chat assistant to reshape the replenishment report for a weekly network review.
-Instead of navigating menus and dialogs, you will ask the assistant to group, aggregate, pivot, highlight, chart, and save views using conversational prompts.
+This lab uses the Interactive Report chat assistant to reshape the replenishment report into a warehouse alert summary.
+Instead of navigating menus and dialogs, you will ask the assistant to aggregate, highlight, chart, and save views using conversational prompts.
 The assistant uses the column context you configured in Lab 4 to interpret business terms without requiring column names.

 Estimated Lab Time: 5 minutes